maiaacademy/imersao-azure-expert/README.md

     |Tags| environment: resource, project: azureexpert |
     | | |

-1. Repeat and create the Resources groups name "RGNAME-Networking" and "RGNAME-Storage".
+1. Repeat and create the Resources groups name "RGNAME-NETWORKING" and "RGNAME-STORAGE".

 1. Click **Review + Create** and then click **Create**.